YaoruLuo/MT_CrossingAnalysis/README.md

 ## Contributing
 Code for this projects developped at CBMI Group (Computational Biology and Machine Intelligence Group).

-CBMI at National Laboratory of Pattern Recognition, INSTITUTE OF AUTOMATION, CHINESE ACADEMY OF SCIENCES
+CBMI at National Laboratory of Pattern Recognition, Institute of Automation, Chinese Academy of Science.